-- Publication of the "Central Bank of Ireland Expectations for Authorisation of Payment and Electronic Money Institutions and Registration of Account Information Service Providers"; - Publication of several "Authorisation Guidance Notes for Markets in Financial Instruments Directive ("MiFID") investment firms"; and - Publication of enhanced guidance for the funds sector.
+- Publication of the "Central Bank of Ireland Expectations for Authorisation of Payment and Electronic Money Institutions and Registration of Account Information Service Providers"; - Publication of several "Authorisation Guidance Notes for Markets in Financial Instruments Directive ("MiFID") investment firms" ; and - Publication of enhanced guidance for the funds sector.

-We will continue to engage with both applicant firms and wider industry to inform continuous improvement of the authorisation gateway, and to publish relevant sectoral guidance to ensure clear, relevant information is available about our expectations of applicant firms.
+The Central Bank will continue to engage with both applicant firms and wider industry to inform continuous improvement of the authorisation gateway, and to publish relevant sectoral guidance to ensure clear, relevant information is available about the Central Bank' expectations of applicant firms.

-This new Authorisations and Gatekeeping Report will be published annually, providing ongoing information about our approach to authorisations.
+This new Authorisations and Gatekeeping Report will be published annually, providing ongoing information about the Central Bank's approach to authorisations.